pic pic

 "This is some text and this is more text"

-Since foo1(a,b) is equivalent to foo1(a::Any,b::Any), the first method sets the behavior of foo1 for any combination of input types.
-This behavior is subsequently overridden by defining the method foo1(a::String, b::String).
-By doing this, we're providing a specific function body for a and b with type String.
-The existence of multiple methods explains the differences in outputs obtained: the first method of foo1 is called with foo1(1, 2), whereas foo1("some text", "more text") triggers the second method.
+Since foo1(a,b) is equivalent to foo1(a::Any,b::Any), the first method sets the behavior of foo1 for every possible pair of argument types.
+After this, when we introduce the method foo1(a::String, b::String), we override that default for the specific case in which both arguments are strings.
+The existence of multiple methods explains why the two calls produce different outputs: the first method of foo1 is called with foo1(1, 2), whereas foo1("some text", "more text") triggers the second method.

 foo2(x) = x